 - NOT an artificial tree unless you can store it outside of your home (but if that's an option, there are very slender fake trees, like this "pencil tree")

 Urban areas especially cater to apartment dwellers and often have the shrimpiest trees from the farm.
 If the place you're buying a tree from doesn't have something small when you go - ask if they have anything they can bring tomorrow.
-Tabletop trees or rosemary plants are usually under $20 and will last long past the holiday.
+Or, tabletop trees or rosemary plants are usually under $20 and will last long past the holiday.

 So, however you Tannenbaum it up around your house - enjoy!